Teeermi/opbio/README.md

 ### 🤝 Contributions & Feedback

-OpBio is still in development, and I'm open to feedback and contributions.
+opbio is still in development, and I'm open to feedback and contributions.
 If you find any issues or have improvements in mind, feel free to open an issue or send me a message!